Vertex Nomination in Richly Attributed Networks: Feature-Oblivious Vertex Nomination

-then these features provide significant information for identifying $v_1\in V(G_2)$; indeed, we see that a ranking scheme that ignores network structure, can do no better than randomly ranking the vertices with feature $1$, and thus has a loss $L^*_k=1-\frac{\min(k, n)}{n}$.
-In contrast, of one considers the richly attributed graphs $(G_1,X)$ and $(G_2,Y)$, the Bayes optimal loss is reduced to $L^*_k=(1+o(1))(1-\frac{\min(k, n/2)}{n/2})$ for all $k,n$, as the network topology and vertex features offer complementary information, and taking both into account improves the Bayes optimal rate. \end{example}
+we see that a ranking scheme that ignores network structure can do no better than randomly ranking the vertices with feature $1$, and thus has a loss $L^*_k=1-\frac{\min(k, n)}{n}$.
+In contrast, if one considers the richly attributed graphs $(G_1,X)$ and $(G_2,Y)$, the Bayes optimal loss is improved to $L^*_k=(1+o(1))(1-\frac{\min(k, n/2)}{n/2})$ for all $k,n$, as the network topology and vertex features offer complementary information. \end{example}

 Can Bayes optimal performance in VN ever be improved by ignoring features?
-Subject to the consistency criteria in Definition \ref{def:VN}, the answer is more nuanced, as defining a scheme that both ignores features \emph{and} satisfies the consistency criteria in Definition \ref{def:VN} is often not possible.
-A scheme $\Phi$ that ignores features must have that for all $(g_1,g_2)\in\gn\times\gm$ and all features
+To answer this question, we must first define a scheme that both ignores features \emph{and} satisfies the consistency criteria in Definition \ref{def:VN}, and it is not immediately obvious how to do so.